-Contrasted postural effects have been reported in dual-task protocols associating balance control and cognitive task that could be explained by the nature and the relative difficulty of the cognitive task and the biomechanical significance of the force platform data.
-To better assess their respective role, eleven healthy young adults were required to stand upright quietly on a force platform while concomitantly solving mental-calculation or mental-navigation cognitive tasks.
-Various levels of difficulty were applied by adjusting the velocity rate at which the instructions were provided to the subject according to his/ her maximal capacities measured beforehand.
+Contrasted postural effects have been reported in dual-task protocols associating balance control and cognitive task that could be explained by the specificity of the cognitive task and the biomechanical significance of the force platform data.
+To better assess these effects, eleven healthy young adults were required to stand upright quietly on a force platform while concomitantly solving mental-calculation or mental-navigation cognitive tasks.
+Various levels of difficulty were applied by adjusting the velocity rate, or delay, at which the instructions were provided to the subject according to his/her maximal capacities measured beforehand.
 A condition without any concomitant cognitive task was added to constitute a baseline behavior.
-Two basic components, the horizontal center-of-gravity movements and the horizontal difference between center-of-gravity and center-of-pressures were computed from the complex center-of-pressure recorded movements.
+Two basic components, the horizontal center-of-gravity movements and the horizontal difference between center-of-gravity and center-of-pressures were computed from the complex center-ofpressure recorded movements.
 It was hypothesized that increasing the delay should infer less interaction between postural control and task solution.
-The results indicate that both mentalcalculation and mental-navigation tasks induce reduced amplitudes for the center-ofpressure minus center-of-gravity movements, only along the mediolateral axis, whereas center-of-gravity movements were not affected, suggesting that different circuits are involved in the central nervous system to control these two movements.
+The results indicate that both mental-calculation and mentalnavigation tasks induce reduced amplitudes for the center-of-pressure minus center-of-gravity movements, only along the mediolateral axis, whereas center-of-gravity movements were not affected, suggesting that different circuits are involved in the central nervous system to control these two movements.
 Moreover, increasing the delays task does not infer any effect for both movements.
-Since center-ofpressure minus center-of-gravity expresses the horizontal acceleration communicated to the center-of-gravity, one may assume that the control of the latter should be facilitated in dual-tasks conditions, inferring reduced center-of-gravity movements, which is not seen in our results.
-This lack of effect should be thus interpreted as a modification in the control of these center-of-gravity movements.
-Taken together, these results emphasized how undisturbed upright stance control can be impacted by mental tasks requiring attention, whatever their nature (calculation or navigation) and their relative difficulty.
-Depending on the provided instructions, i.e. focusing our attention on body movements or on the opposite diverting this attention toward other objectives, the evaluation of upright stance control capacities might be drastically altered.
+Since center-of-pressure minus center-of-gravity expresses the horizontal acceleration communicated to the center-of-gravity, one may assume that the control of the latter should be facilitated, inferring reduced center-of-gravity movements, which is not seen in our results.
+This lack of effect should be thus interpreted as a less efficient control of these center-of-gravity movements.
+Taken together, these results suggest a detrimental role played by mental tasks requiring attention on undisturbed upright stance control, whatever their nature (calculation or navigation) and their relative difficulty.
+These data highlight the role played by instructions, i.e. focusing on our body movements or on the opposite diverting the attention, in the evaluation of upright stance control capacities and confirm the complex relation between center-of-gravity and center-of-pressure movements.